designhumanai/design-human-ai/docs/engineering_guidelines.en.md

 **Implementation**:
 - Developing systems that enhance participants' cognitive abilities rather than replacing them
-- Formalizing individual micro-strategies (patterns of thought organization)
+- Formalization of individual microstrategies (patterns of attention, thinking and problem-solving)
 - Balanced distribution of cognitive load between participant and AI
 - Supporting development of new cognitive skills during interaction